mvrilo/cam/README.md

 [![GoDoc](https://godoc.org/github.com/mvrilo/cam?status.svg)](https://godoc.org/github.com/mvrilo/cam)
 [![Go Report Card](https://goreportcard.com/badge/github.com/mvrilo/cam)](https://goreportcard.com/report/github.com/mvrilo/cam)

-`cam` is a package for Go built on top of [GoCV](https://gocv.io/) and [OpenCV](https://opencv.org/) providing a high level api for working with the camera frames.
+`cam` is a package for Go that provides a high level api (similar to `net/http`) and a small set of plugins for working with camera frames.
+For the device communication, implementing the `Device interface`, we use [GoCV](https://gocv.io/) and [OpenCV](https://opencv.org/), more can be easily added.
+Contributions are welcomed.
-It has a similar api to `net/http` and a set of builtin middlewares for easy composition or tooling.

 ## Dependencies